paylayio/paylayio.github.io/PaymentServer.md

 =============

 ## How it works
 The PaymentServer exposes a REST API.
-This is the API to which your eCommerce platform(s) will talk to.
+This is the single API interface to which your eCommerce platform(s) will talk to.

-A swagger endpoint is available.
+A swagger endpoint is available and accessable from `localhost`.

 ## Features